 He ain't the pretty boy with the nice words, but he only seen one set of prints, never two.
 This ain't someone with a travel companion.
 They're on their own and Daryl could bet his fucking crossbow they're close to insanity.
 Hell, he is and he's surrounded by people all the time.
 He hefts the bow back up and starts actively following the prints, the sun dipping low in the sky and casting darkness over him like an old friend.
 Daryl walks in silence a lot, but there's something about walking with someone else and choosing to be silent that's satisfactory.

 The world is so busy.
 Not in the way it was before, full of cars and people and speech.
 Now it's loud because of how fucking silent it is.
-The silence is a heavy, solid thing all on it's own, distinct and tangible.
+The silence is a heavy, solid thing all on its own, distinct and tangible.
 He tastes it on his tongue the way he can taste the odour of the dead.
 Not something he smells any more, too numb now, too much bad smell on top of wretched smell to distinguish the scent of rotted brain compared to spoilt meat or exposed organs.
 Being silent with someone walking right next to you is a choice.
-Being silent because the world is forcing you too ain't something he enjoys and sometimes he presses his foot harder into the dirt than he needs to just to make the dry mud crack.
+Being silent because the world is forcing you to ain't something he enjoys, and sometimes he presses his foot harder into the dirt than he needs to just to make the dry mud crack.

 It's satisfying to hear it breathe new life, new sounds that ain't hungry moans or shattered screams or that fucking song about being good.
 Now he walks in silence because there's no one to walk beside him anymore.
 No one to get on his last nerve and no one to make him bark out for them to shut the fuck up.
 Frankly, it ain't that there's no one, it's just there ain't no one like the one person he's always looking for out the corner of his eye.
 Sometimes he's not even sure of who that is his own damn self.
 Sometimes he don't know if he's looking for grey hair and weathered skin or blonde hair and a stupid fucking smile.